clareliguori/serendipity-agent/agent_scripts/url-processor.script.md

 - You MUST read the events_file to track discovered events
 - You MUST create files if they don't exist

-### 2. Process Pending URLs
+### 2. Process First Pending URL

-Extract content from queued URLs one at a time.
+Extract content from the first URL in the queue.

 **Constraints:**

-- You MUST process URLs from "Pending URLs" section only
+- You MUST process only the first URL from "Pending URLs" section
-- You MUST move each URL to "Processing URLs" before fetching
+- You MUST move the URL to "Processing URLs" before fetching
 - You MUST NOT process URLs already in "Completed URLs"
 - You MUST use http_request tool with 2-minute timeout maximum
 - You MUST implement 1-2 second delays between requests
-- You MUST move completed URLs to "Completed URLs" with status
+- You MUST move completed URL to "Completed URLs" with status

 ### 3. Extract Event Information